microsoft/terraform-provider-azuredevops/README.md

 #### Acceptance tests

 The majority of tests in the provider are acceptance tests - which provisions real resources in Azure Devops and Azure.
 To run any acceptance tests you need to set `AZDO_ORG_SERVICE_URL`, `AZDO_PERSONAL_ACCESS_TOKEN` environment variables, some test have additional environment variables required to run.
 You can find out the required environment variables by running the test.
+Most of these variables can be set to dummy values.

 The several options to run the tests are: